SanyueHan/COMP3027J-Data-Mining-Machine-Learning/Assignments/Assignment_2/COMP3027J Assignment 2 - BDIC2021.md

 Your final score may not be based on the same exact subset of data as the public leaderboard, but rather a different private data subset of your full submission — your public score is only a rough indication of what your final score is.

-You should thus choose submissions that will most likely be best overall, and not necessarily on the public subset.
+You should thus choose submissions that will most likely be the best overall, and not necessarily on the public subset.